vilas-gannaram/vilas-gannaram.github.io/src/posts/dev-ops/docker.md

 {description}

+## What is Docker?

-Docker is an open-source tool that allows developers to easily build, ship, and run applications in containers.
+**Docker** is an open-source tool that allows developers to easily build, ship, and run applications in containers.
 A container is a standalone executable package of software that includes everything the application needs to run (such as code, libraries, dependencies...).

 ## Why do we use it?

+> ***The classic example scenario:***
+>
-Imagine you’ve built an application, and want to share it with your team members for testing, deploying, or even running it on a local machine.
-However, your teammates may not have the same machine(runtime, OS, dependencies) as you do, causing the application to fail or behave unexpectedly.
+> *Imagine you’ve built an application, and want to share it with your team members for testing, deploying, or even running it on a local machine.
+However, your teammates may not have the same machine(runtime, OS, dependencies) as you do, causing the application to fail or behave unexpectedly.*
+>

-To solve this problem, you would need to manually replicate your environment on every team member’s machine, which is time-consuming and error-prone.
+>  *To solve this problem, you would need to manually replicate your environment on every team member’s machine, which is time-consuming and error-prone.*
+>

-This is where Virtual Machine comes in handy, later replaced by Containers.
+> *This is where Virtual Machine comes in handy, later replaced by Containers.*

-## Virtual Machine (VM) & Container
+### Virtual Machine (VM) & Container

 Both VMs & Containers: allows you to create an isolated environment for the applications.
 This means you can package your application along with the required OS, libraries, and dependencies, ensuring it runs consistently across different machines.